-The first two terms in the optimization problem give a positive contribution for all vertices in $S_1$, vertices with relatively low degree, and a negative contribution for vertices in $S_2$ having high degrees.
+The first two terms in the optimization problem give a positive contribution for all vertices in $S_1$, \cj{which have} relatively low degree, and a negative contribution for vertices in $S_2$, which have high degrees.
 Therefore, the first two terms in the optimization problem capture that high-degree vertices are rare, and low-degree vertices abundant.
-The last term gives a negative contribution for all edges between vertices with relatively low degrees in the motif.
-This captures the other part of the trade-off: high-degree vertices are much more likely to form edges with other vertices than low degree vertices.
+The last term gives a negative contribution for all edges between vertices with relatively low degrees in the subgraph.
+This captures the other part of the trade-off: high-degree vertices are more likely to connect to other vertices than low degree vertices.
 Note that $B^\gsub(H)\geq 0$, since putting all vertices in $S_3$ yields zero.